 It's simple-to-use user interface means you can jump right in and start editing videos quickly.
 So whether you're new to the software, or a seasoned pro looking to hone your skills, there's a Final Cut Pro tutorial here to help.

+For more options, see our pick of the best video editing software programs around right now.
 Looking for a new PC to work on?
 Don't miss our round up of the best computers for video editing and the best laptops for video editing.
+If you're a fan of Adobe, download Premiere Pro for free and see if it's for you.
 And if you're looking for the best headphones for video editing, we've got you covered too.

 - Try Final Cut Pro for free at Apple.com

 01. Learn Final Cut Pro X in 20 Minutes

 A comprehensive beginners guide to Final Cut Pro X presented by Stewart Carroll shows us around the software from beginning to end.
 There's some assumed knowledge considering it’s a tutorial for beginners, and there’s a couple of slightly more intermediate skills to keep an eye out for, but on the whole this 20 minute video will have you up and running quickly.

 It’s great to see Carroll introducing keyboard shortcuts early, rather than having viewers fish through hidden menus and drop-down windows, because this can hugely speed up the editing workflow.
 The main inspectors (video, colour, and audio) are covered so that new users can approach FCP X from every angle.

 02. Learn Final Cut Pro X - The Complete Beginner's Guide

 Learning from a seasoned pro can sometimes leave you feeling left behind as they glide over certain tools and features that you’ve never heard of.
 But Totally Exposed puts those issues to bed with a unique tutorial where we learn alongside Neil, a beginner who has never used FCP X before, either.